BEST ALL-AROUND WHEELS FOR RIM BRAKE BIKES – 2017

 After doing the research for this review, it’s become clear to me that design specs like weight, rim depth, number of spokes and the like are all trumped by wheel performance.
 Wheelsets with virtually identical specs in this category can and do perform very differently.
 And while some people put a high premium in making their choice on how the wheels look when they are standing still, it’s how they perform when they are moving at speed (and look like a blur) that really matters.

 I don’t recommend letting specs or looks sway your opinion.
-For the record however, the rims on the 303 Firecrest measure 45mm deep, 26.4mm wide at the brake track and 17mm wide between the bead hooks.
+For the record, however, the rims on the 303 Firecrest measure 45mm deep, 26.4mm wide at the brake track and 17mm wide between the bead hooks.
 Like most good all-around carbon wheels, they weigh in the 1500-1600 gram range.
 And they say Zipp on them, which to a lot of people looks real good because they speak to a high performance and innovative engineering heritage well-earned by the company.

 Over the years, Zipp hubs have come in for a lot of criticism around their durability.
-They recalled the 88 series front hubs for potential aluminum cracking and the quick releases used with the that were sold from 2010 through Jan 2015 (see here).
+They recalled the 88 series front hubs for potential aluminum cracking and the quick releases used with them that were sold from 2010 through Jan 2015 (see here).
 Some riders were also reported cracking with the rear hubs from the same series.
 Zipp has re-designed the Firecrest hubs a couple times since then, most recently with the model 77-front/177-rear hubs for the 2016 wheels while leaving the rims and spokes unchanged.

-They also eliminated the ability to adjust the pre-load bearing tension on the new hubs which was thought to contribute to past durability problems.
+They also eliminated the ability to adjust the preload bearing tension on the new hubs which was thought to contribute to past durability problems.
 Based on talking to shops and monitoring some of the forums, I believe the durability concerns are “off the back” or no longer an issue.

 The new hubs for the model year 2016 were also intended to make the wheels a bit stiffer – especially important for 85kg/200lb plus riders – by tweaking the hub flange geometry and increasing the axle diameter.
 As a lighter rider (68kg, 150lbs), I found these wheels plenty stiff already with the last generation V3 hubs.